mattermost/docs/source/process/training.rst

     Meeting notes: https://docs.google.com/document/d/16F86k0I_ipjhHofm5pP6yA_dWTNvmA4ZBr_z53_087Q/edit

-2. (Team) Join the **Zoom** link in the header of the `Cust Obs Meeting channel <https://community.mattermost.com/private-core/channels/cust-obs-meeting>`_, and open the **Meeting Notes** link in the header to see the agenda.
+2. (Team) Join the **Zoom** link in the header of the `Customer Obsession Meeting channel <https://community.mattermost.com/private-core/channels/cust-obs-meeting>`_, and open the **Meeting Notes** link in the header to see the agenda.

 3. (Vice Chair) Start Zoom recording at 8:00am Palo Alto time.

 3. (Chair & Co-Chairs) Run through the agenda, which comprises one or more of the following items:

   - **Introduction**: One of the founders does an introduction to the meeting.
-  - **Week 2 Welcomes of new team members**:
-     - New team members introduced on their second week by their manager, including name, role, what they're working on, timezone, additional info as appropriate (max 2 minutes)
+  - **Week 2 welcomes of new team members**: New team members introduced on their second week by their manager, or optionally by the new team member themselves.
-     - If new hire or manager is away, postpone to next meeting
-     - New hire can opt-in to introduce themselves if they choose (default is not to require public speaking)
   - **Main topics**: Examples include: Series A marketing announce; FOSDEM event; key updates, use cases or stories from customers.
 Links to publicly shared documents or slides may be included in meeting notes.
   - **Feedback**: At end of meeting, concludes meeting with a reminder to share feedback via survey.